 Am I Eligible for the Small Business Job Credit?

-The Small Business Job Credit lowers a small business’s Employment Insurance premium rate for tax years 2015 and 2016.
-The Canadian Revenue Agency automatically establishes a business’s eligibility for this credit for tax years 2015 and 2016 based on the T4 information returns the business filed for those years.
+The CRA automatically establishes your business’ eligibility for this credit for tax years 2015 and 2016 based on the T4 information returns the business filed for those years.
 After recalculating the company’s EI tax liability using a lower rate, the CRA issues it a refund for the difference.
-Despite the automatic features of this new credit, it’s a good idea to know the rules about tax treatment of the credit and how T4 filing deadlines apply.
+Despite the automatic features of this job tax credit, it’s a good idea to know the rules about tax treatment of the credit and how T4 filing deadlines apply.

-This new business tax credit is available to most businesses, registered charities and nonprofit organizations, but it doesn’t apply to employee-paid premiums.
-Your clients don’t have to apply for this credit.
-They’re eligible if they meet all of these conditions in tax years 2015 or 2016:
+The Small Business Job Credit is available to most businesses, registered charities, and nonprofit organizations, but it doesn’t apply to employee-paid premiums.
+Your business is automatically eligible if it meets all of the following conditions for tax years 2015 or 2016:

 Registered charities and nonprofit organizations are only eligible to receive this credit if all of the EI premiums they paid in 2015 and 2016 total no more than $15,000.

-Calculating the Credit
+Calculating the Job Credit

-You don’t need to apply for this credit for your clients.
-Using EI information from the T4 slips your clients filed with their 2015 and 2016 T4 information returns, the CRA automatically recalculates their credits and refunds the differences.
-For example, if your client paid less than $15,000 in EI premiums, the reduced rate is $1.88 per $100 insurable earnings rather than the $1.60 your client paid.
-These rates vary depending on the total amount of premiums remitted.
+Using EI information from the T4 slips you filed with their 2015 and 2016 T4 information returns, the CRA automatically recalculates your credits and refunds the difference.
+For example, you paid less than $15,000 in EI premiums, the reduced rate is $1.88 per $100 insurable earnings rather than the $1.60 you paid.
+These rates vary, depending on the total amount of premiums remitted.